 - Hong Qi Yang (洪綺陽) as Senior Li Zhu (麗珠師姐).
 Part of the management team of the charity organization.
-The scene where she appeared and explained to Ya Rong’s mother about their organization reminded me of some real life situations where members were willing to reach out and reassure family members that they were genuine, etc. Sometimes, there just has to be someone making sure their reputation weren’t tainted and/or got misunderstood along with those other hokey ones.
+The scene where she appeared and explained to Ya Rong’s mother about their organization reminded me of some real-life situations where members were willing to reach out and reassure family members that they were genuine, etc. Sometimes, there just had to be someone making sure their reputation wasn’t tainted and/or got misunderstood along with those other hokey ones.

 - Pan Qi Yan (潘祈諺) as Lu Jia Qi (呂嘉祈).
 Hui Min’s son, Yi Bang’s senior, from the same charity organization as his mother.

 - Gao Li Hong (高麗紅) as Ya Rong’s mother.
 It wasn’t like she objected to Ya Rong’s decision in joining and becoming a member of the charity organization at first, but thanks to her neighbor, it got her paranoid that Ya Rong could be conned, etc. I don’t blame the neighbor in this situation though since these days and all, anything was possible so it wasn’t like she was too nosy or anything.